rowanmanning/rowanmanning.com/content/weeknotes/150/index.md

   * Thursday pub was delightful, glad I put sunscreen on.

-  * On Friday we went to our only wedding of the year, Lou & Char got married down in Kent, on the grounds of a country house which was lovely.
+  * On Saturday we went to our only wedding of the year, Lou & Char got married down in Kent, on the grounds of a country house which was lovely.
 The ceremony was really sweet despite us baking in the sun, the brides seemed to have the best time.

     Despite not knowing a lot of people outside of Charlotte's family (Lou is her cousin), it was a lot of fun.
 Various other family members are also considering moving to Brighton; the list of people to visit when we go down just keeps growing :heart: